chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 As the home to much of Baltimore's maritime industry, Fells Point was lined with wharves and shipyards, its streets filled with artisans like carpenters and caulkers, sail makers and riggers.
-According to city directories and tax records, the Strawberry Alley (now known as Dallas Street) was home to 46 free blacks, 21 whites, and 1 enslaved worker.
+According to city directories and tax records, Strawberry Alley (now known as Dallas Street) was home to 46 free blacks, 21 whites, and 1 enslaved worker.
 These numbers represent a fraction of Strawberry Alley's actual residents, since the records only listed heads of households, but we can